 While Mexico’s crime rate is higher than say the United States, the true statistical risk of being the victim of serious crimes is extremely low.
 Within some states such as Campeche and Yucatán, these rates fall below the National Average for the United States.
 Conversely, both the rate and the severity of food poisoning cases increase dramatically South of the Border.

 Given that, putting all your energy into avoiding being kidnapped in Mexico rather than avoiding suspect street meat will likely put you in the hospital quicker than the cartel.
 Making sure you understand the true risks and how to mitigate them is the key to staying safe in Mexico.

-Is it safe to to travel in Mexico?
-Yes, in our experience, with proper preparation, precaution and mindfulness, Mexico is safe to travel.
+Is it safe to travel in Mexico?
+Yes, in our experience, with proper preparation, precaution, and mindfulness, Mexico is safe to travel.

 To travel safely through Mexico you first need to research your destination(s).
 By researching the specific areas you are intending to visit, traveling only in areas where it is safe, and taking basic precautions you will find risks can be managed and mitigated and, that travel through Mexico can be done quite safely.

 How Can I Find Out Which Parts of Mexico are Safe for Travel?

 Understanding the political, economic, social, and military situation within the region you plan to travel is as important as it is simple.
 But how can you keep yourself informed and up to date with the current situation of a particular location?

 One source to begin your broader research are government foreign affairs agencies.
 Government websites offer travel resources and up to date information and travel warnings.
 We use the US Bureau of Consular Affairs site and the Australian DFAT website.

 These are great places to research known travel warnings and issues.
 It is also a good place to research regions in Mexico (or other places) that your government has deemed high risk and will not offer consular assistance in.